 City Council endorses plan for Eastbank Crescent and study of potential swimming beaches in the Central City.

-Last week, City Council approved two inter-related planning reports: the Eastbank Crescent Riverfront Plan and the Central City Potential Beach Sites Study.
+On June 7, 2017, City Council approved two inter-related planning reports: the Eastbank Crescent Riverfront Plan and the Central City Potential Beach Sites Study.
 This work came out of the Central City 2035 planning process, during which the public requested:

 - Improved fish and wildlife habitat.

 - More public access to/into the river for swimming and boating.

 In many cases in the Central City, these objectives can only be met in the same shallow water locations.